lakkatv/lakka-website/content/articles/2017/03/13/lakka-20-rc3-ships-retroarch-150-and-brings-rpi-zero-w-support.md

 ## RetroArch updated to 1.5.0

-We usually don't update RetroArch during the release candidate cycle, but this new version is mostly about stability improvements and bugfixes.
+We don't usually update RetroArch during a release candidate cycle, but this new version focuses on stability improvements and bugfixes.

 ![RC3](media/rc3.png)

+## Changelog

- * Netplay works with more types of routers
+ * Netplay works with more routers
- * New icon for the netplay tab
+ * New netplay tab icon
- * Lobby improvements, allows joining rooms hosted in your local network
+ * Lobby improvements, allows joining rooms hosted on local networks
  * Menu performance improvements
  * Ability to change the icon set on the fly
- * Adds a symbol page in the Virtual Keyboard (helps typing Wi-Fi passwords)
+ * Added symbol page to the Virtual Keyboard (helps when typing Wi-Fi passwords)

 ## Bugfixes

- * Fix keyboard typing not working in the menu, useful for people using laptops
+ * Fixed keyboard typing not working in menu, useful for laptops
- * Fix audio on S905
+ * Fixed audio on S905
- * We switched to a more stable server to host the releases and the thumbnails (Thanks to the Patreon supporters)
+ * More stable server to host the releases and the thumbnails (Thanks to our Patreon supporters!!!)

 ## Installing or upgrading